 You all know how I feel about that argument.

 It was an interesting podcast.
 I am not sure I disagree with anything they said to be honest.
 What I DO have an issue with is when they, glorified trainers, attack noted experts as idiots.
 Who are they other than trainers with a pulpit?
 The message I think is pretty on target.
 They touch on a few things I have a hard time getting my head around, basically the total calorie issue, and what begets what, meaning is it the added sugar that is making you fat or is it actually the added total calories.
-I think where they go wrong is the assumption that all of us that are “anti sugar” are “anti fruit”, and that is not the case.
+I think where they go wrong is the assumption that all of us that are “anti-sugar” are also “anti-fruit”, and that is not the case.
 I eat fruit all day long.
-What I don’t eat is processed added sugar foods.
+What I don’t eat is processed, added sugary foods.
 Junk food.
 It seems they say it is not the junk food itself but the total calories in the junk food, and I am not sure that is true.
-I think it has to relate to the nutrient density of the food, to my argument that 300 calories of a Big Mac is not the same as 300 calories of spinach.
+I think it has to relate to the nutrient density of the food, to my argument that 300 calories of a Big Mac are not the same as 300 calories of spinach.

 They also claim that most articles stating that sugar is at the root of most problems are “cherry picked”, which I find amusing because they are doing the same thing in their arguments.
-They are the type that do not believe in the over eating issue or the food addiction issue.
+They are the type that does not believe in the over-eating issue or the food addiction issue.
 At least that’s what I get from listening to them.
 I have written about these type of people in the past.
-When I posted about this earlier on social media it was also pointed out to me by Lonnie Beauchamp that these are the same guys that go against many experts but hold the CARBsane people up as experts.
+When I posted about this earlier on social media it was also pointed out to me that these are the same guys that go against many experts but hold the CARBsane people up as experts.
 We all have our oracles don’t we?

 I think it hearkens back to Arthur Schopenhauer who stated that

-“What all these guys have in common is they got caught up with hero worshiping these experts so when they choose to eat another way they need to demonize the experts they used to worship.
-I never worshiped anyone and I don’t think you did either.”
+“What all these people have in common is they get caught up with hero worshiping these experts, so when they choose to eat another way they feel the need to demonize the experts they used to worship.”

 Estevam CO Lula, Cecilia CC Ribeiro, Fernando N Hugo, Cláudia MC Alves, and Antônio AM Silva, “Added sugars and periodontal disease in young adults: an analysis of NHANES III data”, American Journal of Clinical Nutrition, 2014, 100: 4 1182-1187; First published online August 13, 2014. doi:10.3945/ajcn.114.089656